tistarsec/electron/docs/tutorial/automated-testing-with-a-custom-driver.md

 }
 ```

-In the app, you'd need to write a simple handler for the RPC calls:
+In the app, you'd need to write a handler for the RPC calls:

 ```js
 if (process.env.APP_TEST_DRIVER) {